 But the crumble chat will have to wait.
-I’ve just sat in on a session: Emma McGuigan, Stemettes Godmother & head of Accenture UK technology, interviewing Dame Stephanie (“Steve”) Shirley who set up the first ever all-women software company in 1962.
-We posed the question: “who here would like to own and run their own business?”.
-Every single girl put their hand up – apart from Seray who after 5 weeks in the house has decided she wants to own a business but have a team to run it for her.
-Fair play, Seray – you certainly know your own mind.
+I’ve just sat in on a session: Emma McGuigan, Stemette godmother & head of Accenture UK technology, interviewing Dame Stephanie (“Steve”) Shirley who set up the first-ever all-women software company in 1962.
+We posed the question: “Who here would like to own and run their own business?”.
+Every single girl put their hand up – apart from Seray who after 5 weeks in the house has decided she wants to own a business but has a team to run it for her.
+Fair play, Seray – you certainly know your mind.

-Even Stephanie Shirley didn’t always want to start a business, so perhaps many of our girls are a step ahead of this fabulous women at their age.
+Even Stephanie Shirley didn’t always want to start a business, so perhaps many of our girls are a step ahead of this fabulous woman at their age.

 Emma Mcguigan & Dame Stephanie (“Steve”) Shirley